-This site is about the family history of my wife (Baker & Bernegger) and me (Simpson & Daku ).
-Together, this history covers a lot of ground: early Colonial Americans, New Jersey Quakers, Virginian Melungeons, North Carolinian revolutionaries, 19th century New York Jews, Highland Scots and Northern Irish in Upper Canada, and turn-of-the-20th-century Hungarian farmers arriving on the Saskatchewan prairies.
+This realization was the motivation behind this site, dedicated to the family history of my wife and me - covering the Bakers, Berneggers, Simpsons, and Dakus.
+Our collective history traverses a wide swath of humanity: from early Colonial Americans, New Jersey Quakers, Virginian Melungeons, and North Carolinian revolutionaries to 19th-century New York Jews, Highland Scots and Northern Irish settlers in Upper Canada, and Hungarian farmers arriving on the Saskatchewan prairies at the dawn of the 20th century.

-This site is about the family history of my wife (Baker & Bernegger) and me (Simpson & Daku ).
-Together, this history covers a lot of ground: early Colonial Americans, New Jersey Quakers, Virginian Melungeons, North Carolinian revolutionaries, 19th century New York Jews, Highland Scots and Northern Irish in Upper Canada, and turn-of-the-20th-century Hungarian farmers arriving on the Saskatchewan prairies.
+This realization was the motivation behind this site, dedicated to the family history of my wife and me - covering the Bakers, Berneggers, Simpsons, and Dakus.
+Our collective history traverses a wide swath of humanity: from early Colonial Americans, New Jersey Quakers, Virginian Melungeons, and North Carolinian revolutionaries to 19th-century New York Jews, Highland Scots and Northern Irish settlers in Upper Canada, and Hungarian farmers arriving on the Saskatchewan prairies at the dawn of the 20th century.

 Please say hello!